iomicroservices/baselink-nuxt/content/services/tradespeople/plumber/shower-repair-installation.md

 Book shower repair or installation{{$doc.location}} for a fix that flows

 #description
 Whether you're upgrading your bathroom or sorting a leaky unit, BaseLink connects you with trusted plumbers{{$doc.location}} who handle all types of shower repair and installation.
-We make sure everything’s plumbed, sealed and working exactly as it should.
+We make sure everything's plumbed, sealed and working exactly as it should.

 #description
 We install electric, thermostatic and mixer showers — from complete enclosures to walk-in trays and rainfall heads.
-If you're replacing an old unit, we’ll remove it cleanly and fit the new one with minimal disruption to your tiles or walls.
+If you're replacing an old unit, we'll remove it cleanly and fit the new one with minimal disruption to your tiles or walls.

 #description
 Your plumber will connect the hot and cold water supply, seal all fittings for a watertight finish, and test flow and temperature to ensure proper performance.

 #description
 Need a repair instead?
 We fix faulty shower valves, pressure problems, noisy pipes, and leaks behind panels.
-You’ll get honest advice on whether it’s fixable or if a replacement would be more cost-effective.
+You'll get honest advice on whether it's fixable or if a replacement would be more cost-effective.

 #description
 You can supply your own shower or let us help you choose and deliver one that suits your water system and layout.
-Either way, we’ll make sure it’s installed safely and neatly.
+Either way, we'll make sure it's installed safely and neatly.

 #description
 Booking is simple with BaseLink.
 Submit your job request, get an instant quote, and choose a time that works for you — with support from our team throughout.

 #description
 All BaseLink plumbers are vetted, reviewed by local customers, and backed by our dedicated support team.
-Whether it’s a fast fix or a full upgrade, you’ll get reliable results every time.
+Whether it's a fast fix or a full upgrade, you'll get reliable results every time.

 #description
 Payment is collected on the day of service, and any extra time is billed fairly in 30-minute increments.
 Book shower repair or installation{{$doc.location}} with BaseLink — and get back to hot, hassle-free showers.